ATLANTIC IMMIGRATION PILOT PROGRAM (AIPP)

 Immigration, Refugees and Citizenship Canada (IRCC) has extended the Atlantic Immigration Pilot program (AIPP) to December 2021 to maintain the program’s momentum.

-The Atlantic Immigration Pilot Program (AIPP) was initially launched for a period of three years on March 6.
-2017, The Program is for skilled workers and international student graduates who want to permanently live in :
+The Atlantic Immigration Pilot Program (AIPP) was launched in March.
+2017, The program is a pathway to permanent residence for skilled foreign workers and international graduates who want to work and live in one of Canada’s four Atlantic Provinces :

 - New Brunswick